spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/README.md

 - Azure: `azure-podvm-image-cm`
 - AWS: `aws-podvm-image-cm`
+- GCP: `gcp-podvm-image-cm`

-If you want to change the default configuration, then depending on the cloud provider (eg. aws or azure) you'll need to pre-create the respective configmaps.
+If you want to change the default configuration, then depending on the cloud provider (eg. aws, azure or gcp) you'll need to pre-create the respective configmaps.
 Please review and modify the settings in the configMap as required.
 For example, if you need to add NVIDIA GPU drivers in the podvm image then set `ENABLE_NVIDIA_GPU: yes`.
 Likewise if you want to create image